majordwarf/poc-go-deploy/README.md

 To use the script, follow these steps:

-1. Ensure you have Vagrant and VirtualBox (or a similar provider) installed.
+1. Ensure you have Ansible, Vagrant and VirtualBox installed.
 2. Run the script and follow the prompts to configure SSL certificates and choose a deployment platform.

 ### Containerization